• Skip to primary navigation

 The key to getting thin and crispy tuiles is to spread the batter very thinly on the baking sheet.
 Then bake until golden brown.

 Right after baking, the tuiles are still soft but will crisp up as they cool.
-Finally, simply break it into small chips and enjoy!
+Finally, break it into small chips and enjoy!

 Seedy and Cheesy Tuiles (Vegan + GF)